orchardpark/freman/frontend/README.md

 To build the app for production run `npm run build`.

-Next to run the production appliication run `serve -s build -p 443 --ssl-cert /etc/letsencrypt/live/freman.pro/fullchain.pem --ssl-key /etc/letsencrypt/live/freman.pro/privkey.pem`.
+Next to run the production application run `serve -s build -p 443 --ssl-cert /path/to/your/cert.pem --ssl-key /path/to/your/key.pem`.
 Replace the ssl cert and key arguments with the paths to your ssl certificate and key.